 Main HBA group: Is open to all to serve as a communication and acquisition tool.

 Main purpose: The HBA page provides basic information about the HBA and value proposition leading to traffic on www.hbanet.org so that customers can take action becoming members and registering for events.

 Main HBA group: all with a Facebook account may become a fan of the HBA

-Subgroups available: All regions have Facebook groups.
-Please do not create a new chapter Facebook page at this time.
+Each region also has their own Facebook business page.
+Please do not create a new chapter or regional Facebook page at this time.